wearewebera/image-devops-tools/README.md

-# Dev and Ops Tools
+# Webera Dev and Ops Tools Image

-Collection of scripts and tools to improve dev and ops workflows.
+Repository used to maintain container image with collection of scripts and tools useful to Devs and Ops.
 Besides the installation it also configures the `.bashrc` file with a helper script which loads all the autocomplete for the installed tools.

 This script is kinda of idempotent, you can run it multiple times and it will only update the binaries and packages, except for gcloud and AWS CLI, because they have their own update processes.

-## Tools
+## What about this container?
-* GitLab Runnner
+  - GitLab Runnner
-* Helm
+  - Helm
-* Kustomize
+  - Kustomize
-* Kubectl
+  - Kubectl
-* Skaffold
+  - Skaffold
-* Kind
+  - Kind
-* Tekton CLI
+  - Tekton CLI
-* eksctl
+  - eksctl
-* Terraform
+  - Terraform
-* gcloud
+  - gcloud
-* AWS CLI v2
+  - AWS CLI v2
-* Flux CLI
+  - Flux CLI
-* ArgoCD CLI
+  - ArgoCD CLI
-* FZF
+  - FZF
-* neovim
+  - neovim

 ## Python Virtual Environment